Skip to main content

 Final results are forthcoming, and initial findings provide implementation insights.

 Initial findings indicate enthusiasm for playful learning.
-On the baseline survey most teachers, other educational staff, and leaders reported believing that playful learning would make it at least “somewhat easier” to understand students’ strengths and unique needs, keep students on task, and build positive social-emotional skills, as well as support a culturally responsive classroom and build trusting relationships among students.
+On the baseline survey most teachers, other educational staff, and leaders reported believing that playful learning would make it at least “somewhat easier” to understand students’ strengths and unique needs, keep students on task, and build positive skills, as well as support classroom management and build trusting relationships among students.

-Teachers and staff also anticipated needing support to successfully plan lessons incorporating playful learning practices, including support for English learners and students with disabilities.
+Teachers and staff also anticipated needing support to successfully plan lessons incorporating playful learning practices, including support for students with disabilities.
 The data offered insights into educators’ mindsets and perceived barriers to implementing playful learning.

 Future data collection will focus on coaches’, teachers’, and administrators’ experiences throughout the Playful Learning Institute implementation.